 Getting to the Fisherman’s Bastion

-Basically, there are 2 ways to approach the Fisherman’s Bastion in the Buda Castle.
+There are several ways to approach the Fisherman’s Bastion in the Buda Castle.

-The other way is a sportier hiking challenge to walk up from the Danube riverbank through hundreds of steps and finally be rewarded by the sights of the historical Fisherman’s Bastion and the beautiful scenery of Budapest.
+Lastly, there is a not too demanding hillside trail.
+You can challenge yourself to take a sporty walk up from the Danube riverbank through hundreds of steps and forest paths, to be finally be rewarded by the sights of the historical Fisherman’s Bastion and the beautiful scenery of Budapest.
+Excellent cardio.

 History of Fisherman’s Bastion

-According to its architectural style, the Fisherman’s Bastion in the Buda Castle may seem to be a very old building, but the truth is it was built at the turn of the century (finished in 1902), to celebrate the 1000th birthday of the Hungarian state (among a lot of other buildings across Budapest).
+According to its architectural style, the Fisherman’s Bastion in the Buda Castle may seem to be a very old building, but the truth is, most of its structure was built at the turn of the century (finished in 1902) as a scenic lookout wall matching the Matthias Church.
+The Fisherman’s Bastion celebrates the 1000th birthday of the Hungarian stated, which couldn’t have happened without the 7 Magyar (Hungarian) tribes making a pact and conquering the Carpathian basin.
+Accordingly, you will see the 7 tribes represented by the 7 towers of the ‘fortification.’
+There is a longer version of the History of Fisherman’s Bastion.

 Attractions by Fisherman’ Bastion